-Battle on the Honeywine
+Battle of the Honeywine

-|Battle on the Honeywine|
+|Battle of the Honeywine|

 |Conflict||Dance of the Dragons|

-|Place||the banks of the river Honeywine|
+|Place||the banks of the Honeywine|

-A fortnight later in the Reach, Lord Ormund Hightower found himself caught between the forces of Thaddeus Rowan and Tom Flowers Bastard of Bitterbridge coming in from the northeast with a large host of mounted knights.
-From behind his retreat was being cut off from Ser Alan Beesbury, Lord Alan Tarly and Lord Owen Costayne.
+A fortnight later on the banks of the Honeywine in the Reach, Lord Ormund Hightower found himself caught between the forces of Lord Thaddeus Rowan and Tom Flowers, the Bastard of Bitterbridge, coming in from the northeast with a large host of mounted knights.
+From behind his retreat was cut off by Ser Alan Beesbury, Lord Alan Tarly, and Lord Owen Costayne.

-Lord Ormund Hightower and his forces were trapped between the forces of Thaddeus Rowan and Tom Flowers, the Bastard of Bitterbridge on one side and Ser Alan Beesbury, Lord Alan Tarly and Lord Owen Costayne from the other on the banks of the Honeywine.
-Lord Hightower's lines were starting to crumble and defeat seemed all but a forgone conclusion.
-Just then, a massive shadow appeared in the sky above them and it was none other than Daeron Targaryen on his dragon Tessarion.
-It was then that the battle turned to the favor of Aegon II's forces and the route was underway with heavy losses in the retreat.
+Attacked from the front and the rear, Lord Hightower's lines were starting to crumble and defeat seemed all but a foregone conclusion.
+Just then, a massive shadow appeared in the sky above them, Prince Daeron Targaryen on his dragon, Tessarion.
+It was then that the battle turned to the favor of Aegon II's forces and the rout was underway with heavy losses in the retreat.

 |“||My Lord is kind to say so, but the victory belongs to Tessarion.||”|